MetaFabInc/metafab-java-android/docs/ContractsApi.md

 //import org.metafab.client.api.ContractsApi;

 ContractsApi apiInstance = new ContractsApi();
-String contractId = null; // String | Any contract id within the MetaFab ecosystem.
+String contractId = null; // String | Any contract id within the MetaFab platform.
 String func = null; // String | A contract function name.
 This can be any valid function from the the ABI of the contract you are interacting with.
 For example, `balanceOf`.
 String args = 123,"Hello",false; // String | A comma seperated list of basic data type arguments.
 This is optional and only necessary if the function being invoked requires arguments per the contract ABI.
 For example, `123,\"Hello\",false`. try {